Thiruvalluvar: Traditional biographies

 The Shaivite Tamil text Tiruvalluva Maalai contains the earliest known textual reference to the legend of Valluvar, but it remains undated.
 This text attracted attention in the colonial era because an early 19th-century commentary referred to him as "Valluvan" (Valluvar) whose text presented the "esoteric wisdom of the Vedas to the world".
 The original text relates the Kural in the context of Sanskrit literature.
 The commentary includes the gloss that Valluvan was "born in a low caste", but the original text does not.
 According to Stuart Blackburn, this comment appears to be extra-textual and possibly based on the oral tradition.
 No other pre-colonial textual sources have been found to support any legends about the life of Valluvar.
 Starting around the early 19th century, numerous legends on Valluvar in Indian languages and English were published.

 Various claims have been made regarding Valluvar's family background and occupation in the colonial era literature, all inferred from selective sections of his text or hagiographies published since the colonial era started in Tamil Nadu.
 One traditional version claims that he was a Paraiyar weaver.
 Another theory is that he must have been from the agricultural caste of Vellalars because he extols agriculture in his work.
-Another states he was an outcast, born to a Pariah woman and Brahmin father.
+Another version states he was an outcast, born to a Pariayar woman and Brahmin father.
 Mu Raghava Iyengar speculated that "valluva" in his name is a variation of "vallabha", the designation of a royal officer.
-S. Vaiyapuri Pillai suggested Valluvar derived his name from "valluvan" (a Paraiyar caste of royal drummers) and theorized that he was "the chief of the proclaiming boys analogous to a trumpet-major of an army".
+S. Vaiyapuri Pillai suggested Valluvar derived his name from "Valluvan" (a Paraiyar caste of royal drummers) and theorized that he was "the chief of the proclaiming boys analogous to a trumpet-major of an army".
 H. A. Stuart, in his Census Report of 1891, claimed that Valluvans were a priestly class among the Paraiyars and served as priests during Pallava reign, and similarly Robert Caldwell, J. H. A. Tremenheere and Edward Jewitt Robinson, too, claimed that Valluvar was a Paraiyar.
 Valluvar was likely married to a woman named Vasuki and lived in Mylapore.
 According to traditional accounts, Valluvar died on the day of Anusham in the Tamil month of Vaikasi.